otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 ```

 ## Migrations
-In the `database\migrations` directory, you will see a new migration file (newest timestamp) which has created a database table, i.e., `students`.
+In the `database\migrations` directory, you will see a new migration file which has created a database table, i.e., `students`.

 ```php
 ...